pschaus/LINFO1121/source/part5/ex2.rst

-Exercise 5.2.4 (Linked Heap, Inginious)
+Exercise 5.2.4 (INGInious: Linked Heap)
-"""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""

-Imagine a heap implementation of a priority queue using a chained structure to represent the essentially complete binary tree corresponding to the heap.
+Imagine a heap implementation of a priority queue using a linked structure to represent the essentially complete binary tree corresponding to the heap.
 How many links are needed in each node?
-Write the code for the methods *insert*, *delMax*.
-What is the complexity?
-Is it useful to give the size *max N* in the constructor?
+Write the code for the methods ``insert`` and ``delMax``.
+What are their time complexities?
+Is it necessary to specify a maximum capacity :math:`N` in the constructor?
-How do you add a new node in the heap or remove the next node?
-Can this be done from the current heap size?
+How do you add a new node to the heap or remove the last node?
+Can this be determined from the current heap size?

 Implement the min priority queue using a linked structure for representing the heap: `MinPQLinked <https://inginious.info.ucl.ac.be/course/LINFO1121/sorting_MinPQLinked>`_